pnxenopoulos/awpy/CONTRIBUTING.md

 ## Python code

-To make sure that awpy code stays readeable and works correctly we are making use of a variaty of helpfull tools.
+To make sure that awpy code stays readable and works correctly, we are making use of a variety of helpful tools.

-At the time of writing these are:
+We use the following tools:

 - [black](https://github.com/psf/black): An uncompromising Python code formatter.
 - [ruff](https://github.com/astral-sh/ruff): An extremely fast Python linter, written in Rust.